 Both corporate and foundation grants place geographic restrictions on their funding and only fund organizations operating in areas where FirstEnergy provides services and does business.
 This includes portions of Pennsylvania, West Virginia, Ohio and New Jersey, Maryland, Virginia, Illinois, and Michigan.

 FirstEnergy’s funds corporate grants for STEM education through its STEM Classroom Grants program.
 These classroom grants provide up to $1,000 to educators at schools and youth groups for those serving pre-K and K-12 student.

 FirstEnergy seeks STEM classroom projects that are “creative” and that “improve, advance and enrich student learning.”
-When it comes to these STEM classroom grants, FirstEnergy is also eager to support projects that encourage networking, mentoring, team teaching, and professional development for the educator who is at the helm (you’re likely to get extra notice if your proposed classroom project addresses electricity).
+The STEM classroom grants also support projects that encourage networking, mentoring, team teaching, and professional development for the lead educator.
+Classroom projects that address electricity are likely to receive extra attention.

 STEM Classroom Grants cannot be used for media equipment, admissions fees, or transportation.
 These grants also may not be used to compensate the classroom educators themselves (though funds can be earmarked for professionals who visit the classroom).